On this page:

 Student Involvement and Leadership provides an alternate funding source for one-time activities, events, or programs sponsored by registered student organizations that are not otherwise financially supported by the Student Organization Budget Committee (SOBC).

-Letters for Fall 2021 SOBC awards were sent out in late July.
-Applications for spring and summer SOBC requests are due on Engage by October 22 at 5 p.m.
+Letters for spring and summer 2022 SOBC awards were sent out in December.
+Applications for fall 2023 SOBC requests are due on Engage by Friday, April 1, 2022 at 5 p.m.

 Budget submission periods vary based on organization type.
 Tier II organizations submit a semesterly budget, while Tier III (Coordinating Organizations) submit a yearly budget.
 Tier I organizations are ineligible for university funding.
 Dates and timelines will be communicated to the president and treasurer via their Wright State email and Engage.